Peacock Theatre: Current building

 The present, smaller theatre was built and christened The Royalty Theatre in 1960, located on the ground level of an office building.
 It was the first West End theatre to be built since the Saville Theatre in 1931.
 The first production was of a Friedrich Dürrenmatt play, The Visit, with Alfred Lunt and Lynn Fontanne.
-In March 1961 it hosted the William Gibson play about Helen Keller, The Miracle Worker.
+In March 1961 it hosted William Gibson's play about Helen Keller, The Miracle Worker.

-Later in 1961, MGM leased the theatre to continue the run of the film Ben Hur following closure of the Empire, Leicester Square for rebuilding.
+Later in 1961 MGM leased the theatre to continue the run of the film Ben Hur following closure of the Empire, Leicester Square for rebuilding.
 This ran from 29 May 1961 to 6 May 1962, after which the theatre was closed until 19 November 1962 when Mutiny on the Bounty opened.
 This ran until 10 July 1963, and following a few weeks of revivals (Quo Vadis and Gigi) MGM closed the theatre on 3 August.

 The lease was taken over by the Cinerama Corporation and the theatre was then equipped for screening three-strip Cinerama films becoming London's third Cinerama theatre (the others being the Casino Cinerama and the Coliseum Cinerama).
 The first presentation was The Wonderful World of the Brothers Grimm which transferred from the Coliseum on 27 November 1963.
 A compilation film entitled The Best of Cinerama ran for eleven weeks from 22 March 1964, after which the theatre was converted to 70mm single lens Cinerama to take over the run of It's a Mad Mad Mad Mad World from the Coliseum on 16 July.
 The theatre only premièred one Cinerama film, The Golden Head, which opened on 8 April 1965 and ran until 29 July.
 From 30 July The Greatest Story Ever Told transferred from the Casino Cinerama and ran until 27 October.
-From the 29th, The Royalty commenced a run of My Fair Lady which was still showing at the Warner Leicester Square.
+From the 29 October, The Royalty commenced a run of My Fair Lady which was still showing at the Warner Leicester Square.
 This ended on 29 June 1966 to be followed by a revival of Mediterranean Holiday until 7 August when Cinerama pulled out and the theatre closed.